-Bowel Advice Sheet: What to expect, and tests they may recommend
+Bowel Advice Sheet: Approaching your GP and tests they may recommend

 It is never too late to get help with your bowel problems.

-You should certainly seek help if your bowel health affects the quality of your day-to-day life, for example, by making it hard for you to:
+If your problem affects the quality of your day-to-day life, for example, by making it hard for you to;

-- Travel freely, making it necessary for you to identify every accessible toilet around the area you want to visit in town - Making social occasions difficult to attend - Getting in the way of your work or daily commitments
+- travel freely, making it necessary for you to identify every accessible toilet around the area you want to visit in town, or - Making social occasions difficult to attend, - Getting in the way of your work, and so on, you should certainly seek help.

-Generally your first contact should be your GP, but it is possible to consult your local continence advisor without referral.
-Please contact our office to find out where your nearest clinic is, by visiting our website.
+Generally your first contact should be your GP; but it is possible to consult your local continence advisor without referral.
+Please contact our office to find out where your nearest clinic is on 01926 357220.